 Myopia is becoming the new normal

-Many of us who live in cities and work from a desk so most day-to-day activities happen within a few feet of our faces.
+Many of us live in cities and work from a desk, so most day-to-day activities happen within a few feet of our faces.
 Being able to see anything further than a car approaching in the distance is essentially unnecessary.

 It’s no surprise, then, that rates of myopia have been soaring over recent years.
 According to a 2019 study in the Investigative Ophthalmology and Visual Science journal, more than 32 percent of the world’s population has myopia, otherwise known as near or shortsightedness.